Macroinvertebrates Projects

 Evaluating Headwater Biodiversity, Vulnerability, and Potential Resilience to Inform Conservation in the Delaware Basin

-Water Policy Pathways.
-We are measuring in-stream metabolism, water chemistry and habitat as well as collecting eDNA, and tissue barcoding collected macroinvertebrates to evaluate the potentially hidden diversity in Delaware Basin headwater streams and their potential for protection and conservation.
-Working with community groups including outdoor recreation clubs, we will seek out input on streams of interest for presence of vulnerable taxa and potential needs for protection or restoration.
-Our results aim to provide some baseline information relative to potential impacts of climate change within the region.
+This project was in partnership with Commonwealth University – Bloomsburg, Friends of the Upper Delaware River, and Water Policy Pathways.
+We measured in-stream metabolism, water chemistry and habitat as well as collecting eDNA, and tissue barcoded collected macroinvertebrates to evaluate the potentially hidden diversity in Delaware Basin headwater streams and their potential for protection and conservation.

 Freshwater Snail Inventory at Upper Delaware Scenic and Recreational River